Which city is cheaper, Nikko or Tokyo?

 Should I visit Tokyo or Nikko?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Tokyo, the capital of Japan, is by far the most populous city in the world with a staggering 37 million people.
 As a worldwide hub for technology and business, it hosts millions of visitors annually.
 But Tokyo is not just a place for business trips.
 With its incredible mixture of historical temples and shrines, remarkably beautiful parks, endless shopping malls, and genuinely wonderful people, Tokyo is a terrific place to visit and to explore.

 Nikko is a small Japanese city located in the mountains north of Tokyo.
 It is well-known for the site of Toshogu, a famed Shinto shrine established in 1617, in memory of Tokugawa Ieyasu who was the founding ruler of the Edo Period.
 The town is situated just outside of Nikko National Park which offers scenic mountain landscapes, lakes, waterfalls, hot springs, wild monkeys, and hiking trails.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Tokyo is $138, while the average daily cost in Nikko is $70.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Tokyo and Nikko in more detail.

 Here are some examples of typical transportation prices from actual travelers in Tokyo: